Jensen-holm/Sequence-Plus/README.md

 # General Approach

 I have a run expectancy matrix for 2024, that describes roughly how many runs each event in each possible situation is worth.
-Using this and pitch by pitch advanced data from the 2024 season, I am aiming to build a model that can predict the cumulative run expectancy for a given sequence of pitches.
+These values are averaged out for each count, which will help isolate this run expectancy value from baserunning situations.
+Using this and pitch by pitch advanced data from 2020-2023, I am aiming to build a model that can predict the cumulative run expectancy for a given sequence of two pitches.
+This target variable is refered to as `seq_delta_run_exp` thoughout the documentation and code.

 ## Features